-This decision to delay — called “redshirting” — has grown in popularity, but that doesn’t mean it’s the best choice for every child, says Dr. Kathryn Garforth.
+This decision to delay the start of formal schooling— called “redshirting” — has grown in popularity, but that doesn’t mean it’s the best choice for every child, says Dr. Kathryn Garforth.
 Garforth has a Ph.D. in Special Education and is an educational consultant who performs Kindergarten Readiness Assessments in her private practice.
 “The first question I recommend parents ask themselves is, ‘What will my child be doing instead of kindergarten?’ ” says Garforth.
 “If the child has additional needs that will be better met outside of the school environment through other support services, then delaying kindergarten may be the right choice.
 If the child will continue to do what they have done before with no additional support to help prepare them for kindergarten, then delaying entry is likely not the right option.”

 “By the time children enter kindergarten, they should be able to perform self-care activities such as feeding themselves, going to the bathroom, and putting on their clothing and shoes independently,” says Garforth.
 “These skills should be practiced from a young age, and appropriate clothing should be selected for school so they can do use the bathroom and put a jacket on by themselves.”

 Bathroom skills are obvious criteria for being mature enough for kindergarten, even if kids aren’t necessarily thorough wipers.
 And appropriate clothes make sense for a child who still struggles with tying shoelaces or zipping a jacket: A kindergarten teacher can’t help 22 kids get ready for recess, so slip-on or no-tie shoes make sense.
 Motor skills aren’t the only skills that a kid needs to be ready for kindergarten, though.
 There are a lot of social skills kids need to have.